Equim-chan/Mortal/docs/src/user/docker.md

 }
 ```

-mjai is an easy-to-read format for mahjong records.
 From the JSON output we can clearly read that Mortal would like to discard 9p in this scene.

 ```admonish tip
 The field `meta` is not defined in mjai and is completely optional.
 In Mortal, this field is used to record metadata such as its network's raw outputs and evaluation time.